luhrts/monitoring/monitoring_monitors_system/README.md

 ## Ram-monitor
 you need to configure the work frequenz and unit type

+## ping-monitor
+need to configure the IP-adresse in scripts/ping_monitor.py

-## ping-monitor ntp-monitor  clock_diference-monitor
+## ntp-monitor
- you dont need to configure anything
+dont need to configure anything

+## clock_diference-monitor
+TODO